Separation Anxiety is a Big Problem that many dog owners face everyday.

-After the major house destroying incident, my husband was determined to give him up.
+After the major basement destruction incident, my husband was determined to give him up.
 I reminded him that I Never give up on my dogs, ever!

 He was always kind and gentle to our family, friends, and other dogs.
 He was literally a big huggable teddy bear.

 How Do You Help A Dog with Separation Anxiety?

-Separation anxiety training is needed to help your dog learn that you will be back and he doesn’t need to worry or destroy anything in the house while you are away.
+Separation anxiety training is needed to help your dog learn that you will be back and they don’t need to worry or destroy anything while you are away.

 Training Tip: If your dog has separation anxiety, most of the destruction will occur in the first 30 minutes of your departure.